Forward Markets Commission: Development of the Industry

 India has a long history of trading commodities and considered the pioneer in some forms of derivatives trading.
 The first derivative market was set up in 1875 in Mumbai, where cotton futures was traded.
 This was followed by establishment of futures markets in edible oilseeds complex, raw jute and jute goods and bullion.
 This became an active industry with volumes reported to be large.

 However, in 1935 a law was passed allowing the government to in part restrict and directly control food production (Defence of India Act, 1935).
 This included the ability to restrict or ban the trading in derivatives on those food commodities.
 Post independence, in the 1950s, India continued to struggle with feeding its population and the government increasingly restricting trading in food commodities.
 Just at the time the FMC was established, the government felt that derivative markets increased speculation which led to increased costs and price instabilities.
 And in 1953 finally prohibited options and futures trading altogether.

 The industry was pushed underground and the prohibition meant that development and expansion came to a halt.
 In the 1970 as futures and options markets began to develop in the rest of the world, Indian derivatives markets were left behind.
 The apprehensions about the role of speculation, particularly in the conditions of scarcity, prompted the government to continue the prohibition well into the 1980s.

 The result of the period of prohibition left India with a large number of small and isolated regional futures markets.
 The futures markets were dispersed and fragmented, with separate trading communities in different regions with little contact with one another.
 The exchanges had not yet embrace modern technology or modern business practices.

 Next to the officially approved exchanges, there were also many havala markets.
 Most of these unofficial commodity exchanges have operated for many decades.
 Some unofficial markets trade 20–30 times the volume of the "official" futures exchanges.
 They offer not only futures, but also option contracts.
 Transaction costs are low, and they attract many speculators and the smaller hedgers.
 Absence of regulation and proper clearing arrangements, however, meant that these markets were mostly "regulated" by the reputation of the main players.

 Responsibilities and functions

-The functions of the Forward Markets Commission are as follows:
+The functions of the Forward Markets Commission were as follows: